Data

 Interactive Layers

-This shapefile contains a feature class with polygons that represent exclusive Groundwater Sustainability Agencies (GSA) formed under the Sustainable Groundwater Management Act (SGMA).
-The exclusive GSA boundaries were downloaded from the Department of Water Resources’ SGMA Dataviewer (October 7, 2019).
-Multiple spatial analyses were undertaken to populate the fields you see in the summary data table of the California Water Data Tool.
-To estimate a count of each entity per GSA, the Community Water Center spatially joined the following fields to the exclusive GSA boundaries: private domestic wells locations, public supply well locations, community water systems, and severely disadvantaged and disadvantaged census places (see metadata for more details).
+This shapefile contains a feature class with polygons that represent 353 Groundwater Sustainability Agencies (GSA) formed under the Sustainable Groundwater Management Act (SGMA).
+The GSA boundaries were downloaded from the Department of Water Resources’ GSA MapService (August 7, 2023).
+Multiple spatial analyses were undertaken to populate the fields you see in the summary data table of the Drinking Water Tool.
+To estimate a count of each entity per GSA, the following fields were spatially joined to the GSA boundaries: domestic wells locations, public supply well locations, public and state small water systems, and severely disadvantaged and disadvantaged census places (see metadata for more details).

-The drought scenario results for Central Valley private domestic wells were aggregated to GSAs (see Gailey 2020).
-This information is viewable in the California Water Data Tool in the summary table and in the Groundwater Supply- Drought Scenarios section.
+The drought scenario results for Central Valley domestic wells were aggregated to GSAs (see Gailey 2020).
+This information is viewable in the Drinking Water Tool in the summary table and in the Groundwater Supply – Drought Scenarios section.
 Results from all scenarios are included in this download.
 Note that for the drought analysis results at the GSA level, there may be only partial data support for some areas.
 To evaluate this consideration, review the area covered by the Alluvial Boundary found in the Other Boundaries section.

 If using for analysis or reporting, please cite the Community Water System Boundary dataset as: